Trenton Robinson

-Trenton Robinson (born February 16, 1990) is a former American football safety.
-He was drafted by the San Francisco 49ers in the sixth round of the 2012 NFL Draft.
-He played college football at Michigan State University.
+Trenton Robinson (born February 16, 1990) is an American former professional football player who was a safety in the National Football League (NFL).
+He played college football for the Michigan State Spartans and was selected by the San Francisco 49ers in the sixth round of the 2012 NFL draft.

 He was also a member of the Philadelphia Eagles, Washington Redskins, and Carolina Panthers.

 College career

 Robinson attended Michigan State University from 2008 to 2011.
 During his collegiate career, he started 32 of 46 games and recorded 229 tackles and nine interceptions.
 In the 2011 season, he was voted as a team captain along with quarterback Kirk Cousins.

 Professional career

 San Francisco 49ers

-Robinson was selected with the 180th overall pick of the 2012 NFL Draft by the San Francisco 49ers.
+Robinson was selected in the sixth round with the 180th overall pick of the 2012 NFL draft by the San Francisco 49ers.
 He made his NFL debut in the Week 1 win against the Green Bay Packers.

 The 49ers released him on August 31, 2013.

 Philadelphia Eagles

 Robinson was signed to the practice squad of the Philadelphia Eagles on September 2, 2013.
 He was released by the Eagles on October 8.